GFier/stochastic-chey-model-e.coli/README.md

 ### Code files:

-- definciones.c: File for initial setup of parameters for numerical simulations.
+- `definciones.c`: File for initial setup of parameters for numerical simulations.
-- definciones.h: File for setting number of bacteria (nbac) and number of flagella (nfla)
+- `definciones.h`: File for setting number of bacteria (nbac) and number of flagella (nfla)
-- main.c : File with code flow.
+- `main.c` : File with code flow.
-- export.c: File where .dat files are created for saving data.
+- `export.c`: File where .dat files are created for saving data.
-- RATtransition: File where numerical simulations, flagella states and flagellar transitions are calculated.
+- `RATtransition`: File where numerical simulations, flagella states and flagellar transitions are calculated.

 ### This branch can be used for two purposees: